-Nutty brown butter and sweet burst cherry tomatoes turn into a simple, delicious sauce to toss with pasta (and cheese, of course)!
-This is a great summer dinner.
+Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.

 - 1/2lb pasta (any kind works, but I love linguine)

 - 2 tablespoons olive oil

 - 4 garlic cloves, thinly sliced

 - 1/4-1/2 teaspoon red pepper flakes (optional)